Demystifying Nirvana

 Unit 1 | Preparing the Ground

-We will also explore the landscape of an awakened mind, and how that translates into the ways that we live: how we engage with the world, with each other, and with our own inner experience.
+We will also explore the landscape of an awakened mind, and how that translates into the ways that we live: how we engage with the world, with one another, and with our own inner experience.

 Unit 2 | The Conditions for Realization